markscsmith/safari_vid_freeze/README.md

 Sometimes this will require restarting the browser.
 This also occurs on mobile Safari.
 It has happened on every version of iOS iPadOS and macOS I've run since at least Jan 2022.
 This occurs on wifi, wired network, mobile.

+Could this possibly be a bug in webkit?

+Please take all this with a grain of salt as I'm trying to remember all of the symptoms over a year after reporting it :)